ABKimmel/Power-BI-Visualization-Development-Tutorial/docs/visualizing/3-FillingYourDataModel.md

 }
 ```

-Now that we've built the components of our `Pi` object, we can put it all together and return a `Pi` to our visual generation code.
+Now that we've built the components of our `Pie` object, we can put it all together and return a `Pie` to our visual generation code.

 ```
-private dataExtraction(dataView: DataView): Pi {
+private dataExtraction(dataView: DataView): Pie {

     ...